Bluffs man sentenced 10 years for possession of child pornography

-A Council Bluffs man was sentenced to ten years in prison Friday by the United States District Court for possession of child pornography.
+A Council Bluffs man was sentenced to 10 years in prison Friday in United States District Court for possession of child pornography.

 Ellis Dale Robinson, 34, was ordered to serve 121 months in prison with seven years of supervised release following his incarceration, according to a release from United States Attorney Marc Krickbaum.